sana-ccrc/PyEarthTools/docs/newproject.md

 # New Project Guide

 This guide offers a simple, repeatable process for undertaking a machine learning project.
-Experts in machine learning will recognise this as a standard approach, but course it can be adapted as required in the project.
+Experts in machine learning will recognise this as a standard approach, but of course it can be adapted as required in the project.
 Completing a project (whether using PyEarthTools or not) comprises the following steps:

 1. Identify the sources of data that you wish to work with
 2. Fetch the training, testing and validation data